Scarce Talent Evaluation: A new methodology to assess scarce talent in life sciences

 This chart is a visualisation of scarce talent using example data.
 On the x-axis we plot role functions based on their average time to hire against our total average (i.e. if our total average time to hire is 40 days we’re looking at the variance to that 40 days).
 On the y-axis we plot role functions based on their average agency usage (i.e. if our average agency usage is 5% we’re looking at the variance to that 5%).
 The size of the bubble denotes the number of hires made against each role profile.
 Any bubbles that plot to the upper right quadrant of the chart (in this example A, B and C) therefore represent our most scarce talent - those role profiles for which it takes longer to hire and for which we have a heavier reliance on recruitment agencies to support hiring.

-This methodology can be utilised for role profiles, can be produced on a geographic basis or even reproduced for specific job profiles or hiring grades.
-In our upcoming webinar I will show you how our 30,000 hires fare against this methodology.
+This methodology can be utilised for role profiles, produced on a geographic basis or even reproduced for specific job profiles or hiring grades.

 Why do we need to understand what constitutes scarce talent?

-The second strategy that I shared was the use of Market Insight to empower our hiring teams with the data required to be able to consult with Hiring Managers and adapt hiring strategies.
-My colleague Chris Acton leads our market insight for one of our largest global pharmaceutical clients and will share our best practice in the upcoming webinar.
-As Chris will no doubt highlight, whilst market insight is no longer an expensive investment it does still come at a price and requires specialist resource to be able to deliver the insight to hiring teams.
+The second strategy that I shared was the use of Market Insight to empower our hiring teams with the data required to be able to consult with hiring managers and adapt hiring strategies.
+Whilst market insight is no longer an expensive investment as it once was, it does still come at a price and requires specialist resource to be able to deliver the insight to hiring teams.
 That effort needs to be focussed on the scarce talent and ideally conducted proactively rather than simply at the point that we have received a requisition which looks challenging.

-The third strategy that I shared was focussed on the deployment of specialist candidate sourcing skills and technologies and I’m delighted that my colleague Leigh Cuevas, who leads our candidate sourcing function in the Americas, will be joining me for the webinar too.
+The third strategy that I shared was focussed on the deployment of specialist candidate sourcing skills and technologies.
 The business case for the deployment of specialist sourcers is clear but the investment only pays off if our sourcers are focussed on the roles that truly requires the effort.
 Why have a specialist sourcer support a requisition for which we know we’re likely to have an abundance of talent apply?
 Another reason to proactively assess our own Scare Talent Propensity and deploy our resources wisely.

-I look forward to sharing more insight with you in our upcoming webinar and in the meantime do please share your views with me through LinkedIn.
+I look forward to sharing more insight with in future articles.
+In the meantime, do please share your views with me through LinkedIn.

 More articles